pchaganti/gx-NoA/README.md

 *   **Story Telling Mode:** A dedicated mode for generating complex narratives, characters, and plots.
 *   **World Simulation Mode:** For creating and simulating intricate worlds with consistent lore, physics, and histories, perfect for RPGs and theoretical systems.
 *   **Recursive Module Stitching:** An advanced feature enabling the system to design, code, and recursively assemble different software modules to create complex, full-stack applications from a high-level prompt.
+*   **Export your QNN:** Soon you will be able to import and export your QNN in plain JSON format, so other people can prompt it, at just a few mbs of size.

 ## Hyperparameters & Hardware Guidelines ⚙️